benbrastmckie/ModelChecker/README.md

 ## Resources

-The `Resources/` directory contains a number of files with various resources.
+The `Resources/` directory contains a number of files with various resources including the paper which motivates and develops the hyperintensional semantics implemented here.

-This is a place to not only store what has been learned along the way for later reference, but to share knowledge.
-Ultimately, it would be nice to make these resources useful to those who are new to the project.
+To be continued...

+## Future Ambitions

+Here are a number of additions that remain to be included.

-## Axiom Search
+### Axiom Search

-Building tools for finding axiom systems.

-- [ ] design method for searching for entailments
+ [ ] design method for searching for entailments
   - [ ] design syntactic filters to reduce the number of sentences up to a given complexity
-  - [ ] design methods for avoiding searching for valid sentences by brute force
-- [ ] given a set of valid sentences, devise method for identifying derivability relations
+  - [ ] design methods for avoiding searching for valid sentences by brute force [ ] given a set of valid sentences, devise method for identifying derivability relations
   - [ ] can lean be used to help?